- 1 tablespoon active dry yeast

 Punch down the dough.
 Divide in half, shape into 2 round loaves, and place on the baking sheet.
 Carve an X in the top of the loaf and spray with vinegar.
 Place in a cold oven and turn the oven on to 400 degrees F for 45 minutes.
 Transfer to wire rack to cool.

-Recipe courtesy Brother Rick Curry, The Secrets of Jesuit Breadmaking, HaperPerennial, 1995
+Recipe courtesy of Brother Rick Curry, The Secrets of Jesuit Breadmaking, HaperPerennial, 1995